jundalisay/superb/content/en/maharlika/laws/epira/chapter-2b.md

 the enactment of this Act.

-## SEC.
-28. De-Monopolization and Shareholding Dispersal
+## Section 28.
+De-Monopolization and Shareholding Dispersal

 In compliance with the constitutional mandate for dispersal of ownership and de-monopolization of public utilities, the holdings of persons, natural or juridical, including directors, officers, stockholders and related interests, in a distribution utility and their respective holding companies shall not exceed twenty-five (25%) percent of the voting shares of stock unless the utility or the company holding the shares or its controlling stockholders are already listed